clembabs/expense-tracker/README.md

 # expense-tracker
-A Nodejs with typescript and Mongodb project built to track income and expenses.
+A Nodejs with typescript and Mongodb project built to track income and expenses and prompt notifications

 ## Environment Variables